 |The FIPS 140-2 compliance feature requires a WinZip Enterprise registration.|

-Starting with WinZip version 18.5 and WinZip Courier version 7.0, WinZip Enterprise can be deployed to take advantage of the Windows FIPS 140-2 validated cryptographic modules when they have been enabled for use on Windows 10, Windows 8, Windows 7, or Windows Vista systems through the local or group security policy.
+Starting with WinZip version 18.5, WinZip Courier version 7.0, and WinZip Command Line Support Add-on version 5.0, WinZip Enterprise can be deployed to take advantage of the Windows FIPS 140-2 validated cryptographic modules when they have been enabled for use on Windows 10, Windows 8, or Windows 7 systems through the local or group security policy.
 When configured this way, WinZip satisfies all Federal requirements to ensure your organization meets government requirements for FIPS 140-2 certified encryption, both at rest and during exchanges.

 WinZip can be configured to follow the Windows FIPS security policy or it can be configured itself for FIPS 140-2 compliancy.
 In either case, WinZip operates in FIPS-approved mode, using only the FIPS 140 approved algorithms for hashing and encryption that are provided by the FIPS-validated Windows cryptographic modules.
 Also, WinZip supports only the AES method for both encryption and decryption when in this mode.